 969 No problem in the area with the level of traffic - no need to bring in this scheme.
 12.1 Will displace traffic to surrounding roads increasing congestion.
 4.1 Will increase journey distance and time as well as pollution.
 4.2 / 5.1 Public transport here is not reliable enough.
 8.1 970 Will displace traffic to surrounding roads, Troopers Hill Road in particular, increasing congestion and pollution.
-4.1 / 5.1 Public transport here is terrible.
+4.1/5.1 Public transport here is terrible.
 8.1 971 Response in support of the proposals.
 N/A 972 Will displace traffic into surrounding roads, increasing congestion, noise and pollution.
 4.1/5.1 973 Response in support of the proposals.
 N/A 974 Additional comments received further to response number 640.
-N/A Received a pamphlet suggesting that the scheme has been delayed indefinitely.
-975 Response in support of the proposals.
+N/A Received a normable suggesting that the scheme has been deleved indefinitely.
+975 Received a pamphlet suggesting that the scheme has been delayed indefinitely.
+Response in support of the proposals.
 N/A 976 Will make it inconvenient for family members and members of the community to visit.
 4.13 977 Response in support of the proposals.
 N/A 978 Objection - grounds for the objection are unclear or no further information provided.
-1.1 979 Will make life difficult for me and my family.
-4.13 980 Will increase journey distance and time as well as pollution.
-4.2 / 5.1 981 Businesses in Barton Hill will suffer.
-2.4 / 2.5 Meetings held by council representatives did not constitute a consultation.
-It was not fit for purpose and therefore 11.1 I see this scheme as unlawful and inhumane.
-982 3.2 982 I see this scheme as unlawful and inhumane.
-3.2 12.1
+1.1 ,,0 ±.± 979 Will make life difficult for me and my family.
+4.13 979 980 Will make life difficult for me and my family.
+Will increase journey distance and time as well as pollution.
+4.13 980 Will make life difficult for me and my family.
+Will increase journey distance and time as well as pollution.
+Businesses in Barton Hill will suffer.
+4.13 4.2 / 5.1 2.4 / 2.5 980 Will increase journey distance and time as well as pollution.
+Businesses in Barton Hill will suffer.
+Meetings held by council representatives did not constitute a consultation.
+It was not fit for purpose and therefore 4.2 / 5.1 979 980 981 982 Will increase journey distance and time as well as pollution.
+Businesses in Barton Hill will suffer.
+4.2 / 5.1 2.4 / 2.5 980 981 Will increase journey distance and time as well as pollution.
+Businesses in Barton Hill will suffer.
+Meetings held by council representatives did not constitute a consultation.
+It was not fit for purpose and therefore I see this scheme as unlawful and inhumane.
+4.2 / 5.1 2.4 / 2.5 11.1